CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 ## Corporation International Trade Union
 (Corporation International Trade Union - CITU)

-Required if you have google translate installed, prohibit translating from English into Russian, as everything is already written in Russian.
-But google translate starts translating the text, distorting the text from Russian into Russian.

 ## Mission.
 Using a new economic model that is resistant to deflationary and inflationary crises, unite humanity into a single democratic trading network.
-Our digital democracy is resistant to vote-stuffing and the parliament represents all sections of society.
-First of all, we are creating a democratic platform where the views of all participants should be heard.
+Our digital democracy is resilient to stuffing and parliament represents all sections of society.
+First, we are creating a democratic platform, where the views of all participants must be heard.
+The goal is to unite people of different views, different religions, regions and social groups to solve social and economic problems, as well as reduce conflicts between countries and the economic growth of mankind.

 ## Preamble
 Hi all.